Mounika-Routhu/Technical-stuff/Interview questions/html.md

 1. `localStorage, sessionStorage`(**only access with duplicated tab**), and `cookies` are all **domain and protocol-specific** by **default**.
 This is due to the **Same-Origin Policy(SOP)**,
 2. **SOP** which is a fundamental security feature in web browsers by **default** that restricts how documents or scripts from one origin can interact with resources from another origin.

+## why mobile first approach is considered good?
+1. **More people use mobile devices** to browse the internet than desktops. - **covering majority of users first**
+2. Google focuses on mobile versions of websites for ranking, so good for **SEO** => help your site **show up higher in search results**.
+3. Mobile devices usually have slower internet and less power, so designing for them makes your site faster and easier to use.
+4. Mobile-first makes sure your website looks good and works well on small screens.
+5. As screens get bigger, you can add extra features and styles to improve the experience for those users.
+6. It keeps your website simple and easy to maintain, focusing on mobile first and then expanding it.

 ## defer & async aatributes in script tag -accenture hackerrank test
 ```js
 var script = document.createElement('script');